AI for Revision

 Vision

-We’re reimagining how AI can support the writing process while preserving the authenticity of human authorship.
-Building on our previous work with Textfocals1—an AI writing assistant that offers adaptive feedback through customizable prompts—we’re exploring new frontiers in human-AI writing collaboration.
+We are exploring how AI can support the writing process without diminishing human authorship.
+Building on our previous work with Textfocals1, an AI writing assistant that offers contextualized feedback through customizable prompts, we are now investigating how voice-based conversations with AI can enable writers to engage in thoughtful reflection on feedback and make substantive revisions.

 Team